A CNN With Multi-scale Convolution for Hyperspectral Image Classification using Target-Pixel-Orientation scheme: Experimental Results

 \subsection{Comparison of Different Hyper-parameter Settings}

 There are two hyper-parameters which have a direct effect on the accuracy of classification task: 1) Spatial size of input image, and the 2) Number of spectral channels obtained from the band reduction block. \Cref{fig:param_ss1,fig:param_ss3} depicts test accuracies on 3 \emph{HSI} datasets for different choices of input patch size on the same randomly selected training sample.
-We observe that with increasing patch size accuracies in \emph{Indian Pines} and \emph{Salinas} increases in both the networks.
-However, for \emph{Salinas} accuracy drops when patch size reaches $7 \times 7$ in \emph{TPO-CNN1}.
-This behavior again supports the fact that the arrangements of multi-scale convolutions of \emph{TPO-CNN2} is superior to \emph{TPO-CNN1} with respect to feature extraction. \Cref{tab:param_br} shows the adjusted $(p, q, r)$ (refer to \Cref{sec:pqr}) parameters used for 3 \emph{HSI} datasets.
+We observe that with increasing patch size accuracies in \emph{University of Pavia}, \emph{Indian Pines} and \emph{Salinas} increase in both the networks. \Cref{tab:param_br} shows the adjusted $(p, q, r)$ (refer to \Cref{sec:pqr}) parameters used for 3 \emph{HSI} datasets.
 We vary the value of $r$ to get a different number of bands and observe its impact on classification accuracy.
 We did not observe any monotonically increasing or decreasing behavior in overall classification accuracy for changing the number of bands with varying value of $r$. \Cref{fig:param_r1,fig:param_r2} depicts the change in overall accuracy (OA) for varying $r$.
+They suggest that ($r_{\text{MS-CNN2}}=35$ and $r_{\text{MS-CNN1}}=35$), ($r_{\text{MS-CNN2}}=20$ and $r_{\text{MS-CNN1}}=10$) ,($r_{\text{MS-CNN2}}=40$ and $r_{\text{MS-CNN1}}=35$) are suitable for \emph{University of Pavia}, \emph{Indian Pines}, \emph{Salinas}, respectively.